redis/redis-doc/topics/ARM.md

 ## Building Redis in the Pi

-* Download Redis verison 4 or 5.
+* Download Redis version 4 or 5.
 * Just use `make` as usually to create the executable.

 There is nothing special in the process.
 The only difference is that by